Are-s-h/GovCracker/Readme.md

 ## What is GovCracker? ##

-`GovCracker` is the best Wrapper and Graphical-User-Interfaces (GUIs) for controlling the world´s best Cracking-Tools like Hashcat, John the Ripper, PRINCE, CeWL, Wordlister, CUPP, etc. to decrypt passwords in digital evidence, e.g.:
+`GovCracker` is the best Wrapper and Graphical-User-Interface (GUI) for controlling the world´s best Cracking-Tools like Hashcat, John the Ripper, PRINCE, CeWL, Wordlister, CUPP, etc. to decrypt passwords in digital evidence, e.g.:
 <br>